Anthony Crosland: Personal life

-Early in his life Crosland had numerous affairs, including allegedly with Roy Jenkins.
+Early in his life Crosland had numerous gay affairs, including allegedly with Roy Jenkins.
 He later described the relationship as "an exceedingly close and intense friendship."

 Crosland benefited from the patronage of Hugh Dalton, who, in 1951, wrote to Richard Crossman: "Thinking of Tony, with all his youth and beauty and gaiety and charm...
 I weep.
 I am more fond of that young man than I can put into words."
 According to Nicholas Davenport, Dalton's unrequited feelings for Crosland became an embarrassing joke within the Labour Party.

 Crosland married Hilary Sarson in November 1952, divorcing after five years, though the marriage had effectively ended after a year.
 Crosland had numerous affairs with other women.
-He remarried on 7 February 1964 to Susan Catling, an American from Baltimore resident in London whom he had met in 1956, and, in contrast to his first marriage, this was very happy and content.
+He remarried on 7 February 1964 to Susan Catling, an American from Baltimore resident in London whom he had met in 1956, and, in contrast to his first marriage, this was very happy and contented.
 Susan Crosland was a successful journalist and writer.
 There were no children of either marriage, although Crosland's second wife had two daughters from a previous marriage.
 He persuaded his step-daughters to abandon their elite private schools to attend Holland Park Comprehensive.
 Susan Crosland died on 26 February 2011.

 Crosland was a keen football fan and an avid viewer of the television show Match of the Day.
 He insisted on taking the then American Secretary of State Henry Kissinger, a football fan, to Blundell Park to watch Grimsby Town play Gillingham in April 1976 when the two met for the first time.
 In December 1976, when Kissinger bowed out after the Republican defeat, he watched a football match with Crosland at Stamford Bridge between Chelsea and Wolverhampton Wanderers.